 Faculty may not sponsor more than one UGBA 198 in any semester.

-- UGBA 198 Directed Group Study Form (PDF format)
+- UGBA 198 – Directed Group Study Form

 - Fully developed syllabus – A fully developed syllabus will include at least the following: an outline of course content, a reading list, statement of frequency of class meetings, clear description of assignments and requirements for passing the class, key learning outcomes, method(s) of instruction, and method(s) of evaluation of student performance.

-- Completion of a UCFTR Training Workshop for each student facilitator.
+- Proof of Completion of a UCFTR Training Workshop for each student facilitator.

 Important Note: Student facilitators are NOT instructors and do not replace the faculty members who are sponsoring their courses.
 Any questions regarding course content, syllabus, grading policy, and any disputes MUST be directed to the sponsoring faculty member and department and not to the course facilitator or the DeCal office.
-In addition, the student facilitator must be a registered UC Berkeley student in the term they are teaching the UGBA 198.
+In addition, all student facilitators must be a registered UC Berkeley undergraduate student in the term they are teaching the UGBA 198.

 Student facilitators can enroll in UGBA 199 for course credit.
 A student facilitator may not be enrolled in the UGBA 198 course.